Baylor Massacre and Earl Grey Tea: What Did They Have in Common?

 A return of the 3rd Continental Light Dragoon regiment was recorded on September 18th, just ten days before the surprised attack by British General Grey’s troops.
 It listed Colonel Baylor as commander, though he would arrive two days later on Sept.
 20th to assume command after his successful recruiting assignment.
 The position of Lt.
 Colonel was left unfilled for Lt.
 Colonel Byrd had resigned in July and left after his former commander to whom he had been aide, Major General Charles Lee, had been disgraced at the battle of Monmouth.
 Byrd and Lee remained friends and their correspondence during this period did not hold Washington in high regard.
 The fact that Colonel Baylor was Washington’s senior aide and remained close to Washington must have weighed on Byrd’s choice to resign.
 Major Clough was listed as adjunct.

-The captains were, in order of their enlistment in the regiment: “George Lewis, John Stith[2], Robert Smith, John Baylor, Cadw.
+The captains were, in order of their enlistment in the regiment: George Lewis, John Stith[2], Robert Smith, John Baylor, Cadw.
 Jones, Robert Randolph, John Swan, Walker Baylor, Churchill Jones, Carter Page, and William Barrett.
 First and Second lieutenants, or cornets, including rank and file will not be listed in this article.
 One cornet in particular, Perigrine Fitzhugh, was noted in General Wayne’s letter pertaining to the massacre, in which he lamented that the cornet was from a fine family and indicated he was killed.
 Fitzhugh would be spared, captured and taken prisoner.
 When Colonel Baylor returned on the 20th with new recruits, the light dragoons numbered 159 troopers.
 They continued their assignment of watching and scouting out British movements.
 On Sept.
 22nd, just two days after Colonel Baylor rejoined his regiment to take command, flatboats unloaded thousands of British troops at Paulus Hook (a British fort on the New Jersey side of the Hudson River across from New York City).
 A regiment of British Horse overran the American outpost at Liberty Pole.
 The main body of Americans at New Bridge withdrew to Paramus.
 This proved to be a strong British foraging party detailed to comb the countryside for food and supplies.
 It was upon the assignment to reconnoiter and remain close to the enemy while escorting a train of American provisions that they were unknowingly attacked by a detachment from this foraging party – General Grey’s light infantry, grenadiers, and two regiments of foot.

-British General Sir Charles Grey was the son of Sir Henry Grey, Baronet and member of an old Northumberland family.
+General Grey was the son of Sir Henry Grey, Baronet and member of an old Northumberland family.
 He entered the army at age 19 and by 1755, age 26, had become a Lieutenant Colonel, serving in France and Germany during the Seven Years War.
 He rose through the ranks and in 1776, was sent to America where by 1777, he was Major General of the 3rd Brigade.
 His unit participated in the battles of Brandywine, Germantown, and Monmouth.
 However, it was his ruthlessness in battle in which he made his mark on history and earned the nickname, ‘no flint grey’ after commanding the surprise night attack using only the bayonet at the Battle of Paoli.
 Later on, he employed the same tactics at what has become the Baylor Massacre.
 Soon afterwards, he was recalled to England where he remained for the rest of the war.

-Prior to the attack.
 After the Battle of Monmouth, Washington continued on to the Hudson River where the main army encamped at White Plains.
 His forces contained New York City in a forty mile half circle as he waited for British commander General Sir Henry Clinton’s next move.
 Unknown to Washington at the time, after the Battle of Monmouth, Clinton’s orders were to maintain a position in New York and refrain from an offensive in the north.
 He was to ship forces to the southern colonies; England had hoped to make headway against the lightly defended southern colonies while joining forces with a large and active loyalist fighting force.
 With France in the war, most of the British fleet anchored around New York City sailed south to transport troops or on to the West Indies to defend British interests against French attack.

 French Admiral Charles Henri Theodat Count of Estaing by Jean Baptiste Lebrun